jamielohoff/NeuralPotentials/README.md

 # NeuralPotentials

-Julia Code for my Masterthesis
+This repository contains the work that I did for my Master's thesis.
+It